remult/remult/docs/docs/entity-relations.md

 2. **Additional Configuration**: In addition to specifying the `field`, you can include other options as well.
 In this example, we set the `caption` option to provide a descriptive caption for the relation field.

-Using the `field` option provides you with granular control over how the relation field is configured and accessed in your Remult application.
+Using the `field` option provides you with granular control over how the relation field is configured and accessed .
 You can customize various aspects of the relation to meet your specific requirements, enhance documentation, and improve the overall usability of your codebase.

 ### Relation Based on Multiple Fields